satdaya/Demand-Forecasting-in-SQL-Server-and-AWS-Forecast/Data-Prep-Queries.md

 In this particular case, I have two fact tables.
 1. A customer hierarchy.
 2. A sku hierarchy.

   The first priority was obtaining both historical order and historical shipped data by unit and gross $.
-The company ships approximately 85,000 sku's across approximately 2,500 unique billable customers.
-If every customer ordered every sku, we would not to generate 212,500,000 unique forecasts for each month, or 2.55 billion forecasts for a 12 month view.
+The company this was sytem was designed for ships approximately 85,000 sku's across approximately 2,500 unique billable customers.
+If every customer ordered every sku, that would be 212,500,000 unique forecasts each month, or 2.55 billion forecasts for a 12 month view.
 This is prohibitively expensive in compute and $.
 So the first task: consolidate customers into a hierarchy.

  **1. Customer Hierarchy